creatnewsociety12/newcompanystructure/README.md

   In the platform, every employee can vote for the company's leaders or systems.
 When a leader squeezes and bullies an employee, everyone can vote for him to step down.
 Write the corresponding voting results in the blockchain to lower the level of the leader, and the monthly salary of the digital currency sent to him by the platform every month will also be reduced accordingly.
 All these operations can not be interfered by human beings, just like the reason that the bitcoin transaction cannot be interfered by human beings.

   When a leader is elected to step down, but still appears as a manager in the company, employees can vote, punish him, and even dismiss him from the company.
 The platform will not transfer his account address into monthly salary every month.
-The platform also removes his record as an employee of the company, so that he can leave the company substantially.
+The platform also removes his record as an employee of the company, so that he can leave the company substantially(or even let the access control read the blockchain data, not open the door to the employees who have already left).